Battle In Citrus Heights Over Nuisance Neighbor; Alleged Drug Activity Returns After Police Raid

 The post was shared online by Citrus Heights police hoping for future peace.

-“It was really insulting to me and my neighbors we could not believe, a note is on the door put there by one of the drug dealers.READ MORE: 'It's Disconcerting': Sacramento County Supervisors Walk Out Of Board Meeting After Heated Exchange Over Mask-Wearing
+“It was really insulting to me and my neighbors we could not believe, a note is on the door put there by one of the drug dealers.READ MORE: Man Killed In Early Morning Shooting In Stockton

 “Okay, peace in the court, hell no, it’s even worse,” said Idigpio.